There’s just something about Edinburgh.

 The Banshee Labyrinth

-I also discovered my favourite bar in Edinburgh so far, and it’s right off the Royal Mile!
-I actually texted my friend to say “do you know anything about this pub?
+This is my favourite pub in Edinburgh, and it’s right off the Royal Mile!
+When I first discovered it, I actually texted my friend to say “do you know anything about this pub?
 Is it actually any good, or is it just really gimmicky?”
 She replied saying she goes there all the time and to meet her there in ten minutes!
 Well, okay then.

 Here’s why: it’s predominantly a rock bar, which has a cinema room that shows movies every single night, and brick-wall vaults with more bars (which are closed on week nights, but we went back at the weekend!).
-It even has a rave/karaoke (depending on the night) room, if you can find it!
+It even has a rave / karaoke / gig / open mic (depending on the night) room, if you can find it!

 In fact, the whole pub is inside the Southbridge Vaults (see above!) so it’s full of interesting history.